-The asam laksa flavour is uniquely sour because of two ingredients - asam gelugor and tamarind paste.
-Out of Southeast Asia, asam gelugor may not be available.
-You may add more tamarind paste to have the taste of sourness in asam laksa.
+The asam laksa broth is uniquely sour because of two ingredients - 'asam gelugor' and tamarind paste.
+However, out of Southeast Asia, asam gelugor may not be available.
+Therefore, add more tamarind paste to create the sourish taste in asam laksa.

 With so many tantalizing flavours coming together, this dish is a definite delight to savour.
-The smoothness of the noodles, small pieces of fish, shrimp paste, fresh shallots, cucumber, pineapple slices and of course, the slightly spicy sourish soup just complement each other so well.
+The smoothness of the noodles, small pieces of fish, shrimp paste, fresh shallots, cucumber, pineapple slices and the slightly spicy sourish soup just complement each other so well.
 The soup will surely tease your taste buds and stirs up your appetite with every mouthful.
 Of course, it is such a pretty dish too!